flaviotruzzi/flaviotruzzi.github.io/_posts/2016-10-27-a-little-bit-on-loss-functions.markdown

 $$ f(x) = \mathbb{E}(Y|X=x) $$

-that is the conditional expectation.
+which is the conditional expectation.
 This means that the best prediction of Y at any point $$X=x$$ is the conditional mean (L2).

 {::comment}